How to Use AI for People Programs Without Overwhelming Your Team

 Pick one task to use AI on as a testing ground, documenting what does and doesn’t work, and then share those learnings.
 Small, quick wins will build trust and help you scale faster with fewer blockers.

-5 Actionable Tips to Get Started
+5 Actionable AI for People Programs Tips to Get Started

 1. Map your employee experience.